These Terms & Conditions define the terms under which tickets are sold.

 - In the event of changes to the programme or speakers, we are unable to offer refunds.

 - Please select the group you’d like to camp with when booking.
-Changes to your selection or accommodation can be made until 30 April 2017.
-After this date we can not guarantee that you will be able to camp with your church group , and any changes will be charged at £5 per booking.
+Changes to your selection or accommodation can be made until 6 April pre-event.
+After this date, we cannot guarantee that you will be able to camp with your church group.

 - If you would like to be linked to another camping group please email email@example.com but note that we cannot guarantee to meet all requests for different church groups particularly if they are large groups, to be camped together.